Clocks in the 1940s and 50s

 Mantel clocks

-Mantel clocks, unlike wall clocks were portable and so were ideal for mantelpieces and bedside tables.
-Being portable, there was access to their backs which was where the controls were.
-This is shown well in the following picture.
-Note that the winding key is fixed.
+Clocks for shelves, mantelpieces and bedside tables were known as mantel clocks.
+Being portable, there was easy access to their backs which was where the controls were.
+This is shown well in the following images.
+Note that the winding key is not aa normal key in that it is fixed and rests fla.

 Most wind-up clocks in the 1940s were in metal or wooden cases with a glass panel in a door at the front.

-It would not be right to generalise.
-Some mantel clocks had separate keys; the glass hinged open to get to the keyhole in the front face.
+Some mantel clocks did have separate keys; the glass hinged open to get to the keyhole in the front face.

 Pendulum clocks